Research & Academic Centers of Excellence

 RIT has an abundance of research labs, innovations centers, and maker-spaces.
 Our centers of excellence can help you grow an idea, prototype a product, or build a commercialization system.

 Albert J. Simone Center for Innovation & Entrepreneurship

 Established in 2007, the Albert J. Simone Center for Innovation & Entrepreneurship has become a hub for hands-on, experiential learning at RIT.
 Through various entrepreneurial business offerings and events, students gain a first-hand understanding of the importance of innovation.
 Student entrepreneurs will be able to find help and guidance as they seek to realize their own ideas and projects.

 The center is a university-wide initiative designed to promote, nurture, and expand activities, which support innovation and entrepreneurship throughout RIT.
 In turn, the center is bolstered by RIT's strengths in multi-disciplinary and experiential learning.

 The Construct – All Access Makerspace

-The RIT Makerspace is designed to serve the needs of innovative students seeking to create new products, inventions and applications.
-“The Construct” (located on the 4th floor of Institute Hall) enables RIT to foster students ideas and aspirations, especially if you are aiming to design, build, and realize new technologies or products that will impact the world. .
+The The Construct at RIT is an all-access makerspace is designed to serve the needs of innovative student, employees, or faculty seeking to create new products, inventions and applications.
+“The Construct” (located on the 4th floor of Institute Hall) enables RIT to foster students ideas and aspirations, especially if you are aiming to design, build, and realize new technologies or products that will impact the world.
 The Construct is equipped with machines and tools for milling, cutting, circuit board fabrication, 3D printing, (e.g., rapid prototyping), etc.